Period: March–April 2022

 Unit: 206th Battalion, 241st Territorial Defence Brigade

-Robert Brovdi's first combat experience was gained during the Russian offensive on Kyiv — one of the decisive operations of the war's initial period.
+Robert Brovdi's first combat experience was gained during the Russian offensive on Kyiv—one of the decisive operations of the war's initial period.

-Missions and participation:
+Tasks and participation:

 The defense of Kyiv concluded with the withdrawal of Russian forces in early April 2022.